 Successful brands are built on awareness, repetition, ingenuity and an emotional connection that inspire people to feel a certain way.
 A brand purposefully tells a story that people remember, with the promise of delivering a concrete set of values and benefits.

 As you see in these examples, even glimpses of iconic brands are immediately recognizable.
 Companies seeking visual and emotional cohesiveness create a visual identity, such as a logo.
 These can communicate and amplify a branding strategy through physical and emotional cues.

 An essential part of our brand is the official New Paltz logo: a mark consisting of an icon, typography and color.

-The icon for the College can be evocative of many things – the nearby Shawangunk Ridge, the Atrium at the Student Union, or perhaps something more abstract, like an open door or an upward-pointing arrow.
+The icon for the University can be evocative of many things – the nearby Shawangunk Ridge, the Atrium at the Student Union, or perhaps something more abstract, like an open door or an upward-pointing arrow.
 It has been designed to focus on our appealing location, our student-centeredness, the creative and forward moving environment in which our community members live and work.

 Official communications, including all visual pieces, must feature the SUNY New Paltz logo in accordance with our style guidelines.

 It takes work to preserve the integrity of our logo.
 When using our logo, please do not:

 - Change the colors of any aspect of the logo (text, icon, background)

 - Outline any part of the logo or apply any effects (drop shadow, 3-D, textures, glow, etc.)